Gretchen Rush, a four-time Trinity All-American, is in her sixth season as the Tigers head women’s tennis coach.

 A native of Pittsburgh, Pennsylvania, Coach Rush had an exemplary career as a junior player.
 She won the USTA Junior Grass Court Championship, and the Italian Junior Championship, as well as advancing to the finals of the National Junior Tournament.
 Coach Rush was named the ITF Junior Amateur Champion of 1983 and 1984.

-Coach Rush is the mom of three college age children, a son (Matthew), and twin daughters (Katie and Marin).
+Coach Rush is the mom of three adult children, a son (Matthew), and twin daughters (Katie and Marin).